 Attention!
-The respect of the specific State aid conditions foreseen for the activities of the project will always make the object of the monitoring visits of the JS, including the ones performed ex-post, after the closing of the project implementation.
-Monitoring visit will always analyze all relevant documents and information related to indirect aid - if the case - awarded under the responsibility of the LB/other project beneficiary to third parties.
+The respect of the specific State aid conditions foreseen for the activities of the project will always make the object of the SA relevant monitoring visits of the JS, including the ones performed ex-post, after the closing of the project implementation.
+SA relevant monitoring visit will always analyze all relevant documents and information related to indirect aid - if the case - awarded under the responsibility of the LB/other project beneficiary to third parties.